Housing associations and heat network regulation

 25 July 2024

-Heat networks supply thousands of homes across the UK with heat and hot water.
-They are more common in social housing than other tenures and, as they will be critical to our mission to decarbonise home heating, new regulations are being developed to improve and expand their use.
+Heat networks supply thousands of homes and non-residential buildings across the UK with heat and hot water.
+Two-thirds of all existing heat networks are owned and managed by social landlords, mostly in the form of communal boilers.
+As heat networks will be critical to our mission to decarbonise home heating by 2050, a new regulatory regime which will cover social landlords is being developed to improve and expand their use.

 We will update this page to keep you abreast of the changing landscape of heat network regulation.
 We also work closely with sector supplier Chirpy Heat on this topic.